Geolm/onedraw/doc/part2.md

 A region covers **16 × 16 tiles**, and each region keeps a list of the commands that affect it.
 When binning individual tiles, we only consider the commands from that region’s list instead of all global commands.

 This sounds great, but there’s a catch:
-When binning commands for the region in CS, if we assign one thread per region, it becomes very slow — there are relatively few regions but potentially many commands.
+When binning commands for the region in a compute shader, if we assign one thread per region, it becomes very slow — there are relatively few regions but potentially many commands.
 GPUs perform best when running **a large number of lightweight threads**, not a few heavy ones.

 To fix this, we **invert the process**: each thread processes a single command and adds it to the region lists it intersects.
 However, since this happens in parallel, we lose the guaranteed **ordering of commands**, which is critical in 2D rendering.